 On this first meeting, the dentist could give the patient a rundown of what tools may be used for the procedures.
 Some people are afraid of these tools because of the way these look and because of the noise they make.
 But a dentist can properly explain and demonstrate to the patient why these are needed.

-If possible, the dentist may also allow the patient to hold the tools, so that she become more familiar with it.
+If possible, the dentist may also allow the patient to hold the tools, so that she becomes more familiar with it.
 But if the fear for these tools still does not appease the patient in succeeding dental visits, it would probably help to have the patient wear earplugs or headphones to drown the noise.

 Pain and Discomfort